 I lament over my personal dating life occasionally, when things settle down and I have some quiet time to myself.
 When I lived in Brooklyn full-time, I had trouble fitting dating into my life.
 I used to casually date but ultimately felt guilty because I was leaving the city often, and usually for days in a row.
 I didn’t have the time to dedicate to a relationship unless they wanted to come with me, but that didn’t happen because, you know, reality.

-“Love”—I don’t think I’ve ever truly had a grasp on what it really means.
-When I discovered that my past three boyfriends are married or soon to be, it hurt in the way you would expect it to.
+Recently, I discovered that my last three boyfriends were married or soon to be, and it hurt in the way that you would expect it to.
 They moved on.
-I moved on too, but not in the same way.
-I started chasing mountains.
-I moved around so much that there was no way any boy could hurt me.
-He could get attached and I could move on–it was a tactic I used to keep myself from getting clobbered.
-I didn’t want any attachments.
+I guess that I moved on too, but not in the same way.
+I chased mountains.
+I followed the weather.
+I wanted to go climbing as much as humanly possible and I was moving around so much that there was no way that any boy could hurt me.
+He could get attached and I could move on–I told myself that it kept me from getting emotionally clobbered.
+And I just didn’t want any attachments.

-Ted and Kendra tell me that climbing is the thing that connects them.
+Ted and Kendra have been married for several years, and they told me that climbing is the thing that connects them.
 I think that’s beautiful.
 In my naivety, I have wanted it in the past: the perfect climbing relationship.
-But that was when I lived in a selfish world, and I’m trying to realize that it’s so much more than that.
-It takes so much more than “baby, I love you”, a cam and a bottle of wine to create romance, to create relationships with real substance.
-It definitely sounds appealing though.
-Let me know if this partner exists.
+But that was when I was a more selfish person, or so I’d like to believe.
+I hope that I’m not as selfish.
+I’d like to think that my perspective has grown because it takes so much more than “baby, I love you”, a cam and a bottle of wine to create relationships with real substance.
+(It definitely sounds appealing though.)